doc-vu/Stratum/README.md

 Stratum comprises of rapid ML model development framework called Erudite, and a lifecycle management framework for data analytics applications.
 Stratum can deploy and manage application components, and ML-as-a-service (for inference jobs) across distributed systems in an event-driven manner.

-Sample Data Analytics Platform is shown here:
+Sample Data Analytics Platform is shown in the below figure.
+This image is the basis of Stratum metamodel.

 ![alt text](https://github.com/doc-vu/Stratum/blob/master/png/ModelArch.png)

 ### Stratum contributions: